 By the time Hinkle arrived at the hospital, more than a handful of police officers with different agencies were waiting for him in the parking lot, quickly arresting him and taking him into custody.
 Hinkle admitted to not having a valid driver’s license and said he was speeding because his 1-year-old daughter was choking on a penny.

-The 1-year-old’s mother Donecia Pittman, said as soon as the couple arrived at the hospital, police immediately told them to put their hands up, handcuffing the father.
+The 1-year-old’s mother, Donecia Pittman, said as soon as the couple arrived at the hospital, police immediately told them to put their hands up, handcuffing the father.
 The mother stayed behind to make sure the toddler received medical attention.
-After hospital staff stabilized the toddler Pittman quickly went to the local jail to pay the bond for Hinke.
+After hospital staff stabilized the toddler, Pittman quickly went to the local jail to pay the bond for Hinke.

 Honestly, the police should have probably given him a pass on this one.
-His daughter was choking, he was scared, and needed to get to the hospital before his baby stopped breathing.
-They should have focused on the toddler, and made sure she was safe before handcuffing the father for trying to do the right thing.
+His daughter was choking, he was scared, and he needed to get to the hospital before his baby stopped breathing.
+They should have focused on the toddler and made sure she was safe before handcuffing the father for trying to do the right thing.
 It’s a little insensitive, really.
 But hey, I don’t make the rules here.

 Editor’s note: This article was originally published on April 5, 2019.